Meddah

-Meddah is the name given to a traditional Turkish story teller, who played in front of a small group of viewers, such as a coffeehouse audience.
+Meddah is the name given to a traditional Turkish storyteller, who played in front of a small group of viewers, such as a coffeehouse audience.
 This form of performance was especially popular in the Ottoman Empire from the 16th century onwards.
 The play was generally about a single topic, the meddah playing different characters, and was usually introduced by drawing attention to the moral contained in the story.
 The meddah would use props such as an umbrella, a handkerchief, or different headwear, to signal a change of character, and was skilled at manipulating his voice and imitating different dialects.
 There was no time limitation on the shows; a good meddah had the skill to adjust the story depending on interaction with the audience.

 Overview

 Meddahs were generally traveling artists whose route took them from one large city to another, such along the towns of the spice road; the tradition supposedly goes back to Homer's time.
 The methods of meddahs were the same as the methods of the itinerant storytellers who related Greek epics such as the Iliad and Odyssey, even though the main stories were now Ferhat ile Şirin or Layla and Majnun.
 The repertoires of the meddahs also included true stories, modified depending on the audience, artist and political situation.

 The Istanbul meddahs were known to integrate musical instruments into their stories: this was a main difference between them and the East Anatolian Dengbêjin.

 In 2008 the art of the meddahs was relisted in the Representative List of the Intangible Cultural Heritage of Humanity.